Apply for a grantConnect with us

-Grant applications for this cycle open on June 30 and close on August 4 at 3 p.m.
-Applicants will be notified if they are being considered for full review by early September.
-The board meets to make funding decisions in mid-to-late November.
+Grant applications for this cycle open on Dec.
+15, 2020, and close at 3 p.m. on Jan.
+12, 2021.
+Applicants will be notified if they are being considered for full review by late February.
+The board meets to make to funding decisions in mid-to-late May.

-Before applying, all interested applicants are encouraged to contact a program officer to ensure that your grant fits the requested need.
+Before applying, all interested applicants are encouraged to contact a member of the Grant Team to ensure that your grant fits the requested need.

 We have two grant rounds each year.
 More information can be found on the Grant Resources page.

-We strongly encourage you to contact a member of our Program Officer team before submitting an application.
+We strongly encourage you to contact a member of our Grant Team before submitting an application.

 Apply for a grant